mktpriyamal/cas-interview/organized.md

 - Train King's Cross → Hatfield (25-30 minutes)
 - Longer journey but more flight options to Heathrow

-**WHY I'M CONFIDENT ABOUT ACCOMMODATION:**

-1. **Specific Property Identified:** Found ideal SpareRoom property (Ad #18068159) - £425/month all-inclusive
-2. **Perfect Location:** 10 minutes walk to university, 3 minutes to ASDA and town center
-3. **Excellent Value:** £425 total cost - significantly lower than other private options
-4. **Student Environment:** 6-bedroom house with 8 Indian students, study-friendly atmosphere
-5. **Immediate Availability:** Can move in as soon as visa is approved
-6. **Verified Contact:** Nikhil (verified user) with good response rate for arrangements
-7. **All Bills Included:** No hidden costs or surprise bills
-8. **Multiple Backup Options:** Other private properties researched as alternatives
-9. **Budget Comfort:** £425 is well within my £660-750 monthly budget
-10. **Financial Security:** Can afford £400 deposit + £425 first month easily

 **I have identified my exact accommodation and will secure it immediately after visa approval - this is completely sorted.**

 ---